 - Place a tray and/or rags below the brake hard line connection on inner fender well. - Before removing the OEM brake line, take careful note (or a picture if necessary) of the routing.
-The Spiegler brake line included with our system will be installed in the exact same orientation. - Using your 14mm and 11mm line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cover the hard line attachment point with the provided black rubber caps to halt brake fluid loss.
+The Spiegler brake line included with our system will be installed in the exact same orientation. - Using your 10mm line wrench loosen factory brake line from hard line connection.